 - 1) Measure from the first chimney flue liner to the top of the Insert.
-Allow extra length of liner to insert into flue tile. - 2) Feed the stainless steel liner through the damper area and into the first chimney flue tile.
-Seal around pipe to the chimney.
+Allow extra length of liner to insert into flue tile. - Feed the stainless steel liner through the damper area and into the first chimney flue tile.
+Seal around pipe.